 If you were hit by someone driving a company vehicle, or someone driving a personal vehicle during working hours while performing job duties, the driver’s employer may bear fault.
-The employer may say the driver was an independent contractor.
-However, sometimes employees are misclassified because companies are trying to avoid accountability for situations like car accidents.
+The employer may say the driver was an independent contractor, however, sometimes employees are misclassified because companies are trying to avoid accountability for situations like car accidents.
 If you were hit by an Uber driver or food delivery driver, you may be able to file a claim against the insurance policy of the company the person is driving for.

 It is important to note the employer likely does not have any liability if the driver was doing things unrelated to his or her job, such as running a personal errand.

 Employers are often liable for commercial truck crashes, in addition to the driver.
 Commercial truck crash cases often involve other third parties, such as cargo-loading companies, the manufacturer of the truck, maintenance companies, and/or the owner of the truck.

 When road conditions lead to a crash, the government entity responsible for maintaining a road could potentially be liable for damages.
 It is possible the government entity failed in its legal obligation to make sure the road was safe for drivers.
 Maybe there were too many potholes or line-of-sight obstructions.